For wellbeing, information and advice, whatever the issue, there’s a network of people at the University of South Wales to help you.

-Specialist advisers can be booked for a number of services such as study skills, disability and dyslexia, and money advice.
+If you need advice on a particular issue, you can book a Specialist adviser, who will support you with services such as study skills, disability and dyslexia, and money advice.
 For more information, or to get in contact with one of our Advice Zones call 01443 482540.

-If you want to know more about student life, what it’s like to study a course, living in South Wales, or what it’s like to study at USW then chat to our Unibuddies, a group of student ambassadors who have been there, done that and got the USW t-shirt.
+Sometimes only people who’ve been there can answer your questions.
+If you want to know more about student life, what it’s like to study a course, or living in South Wales, then chat to our Unibuddies, a group of student ambassadors who have been there, done that and got the USW t-shirt.

 Our students offer lots of advice about applying to university and how to make the most of your student life, whilst also giving you an insight into campus life, events, and our clubs and societies.